Looking for a space to show your artwork or organize an exhibition?

 How to submit

-The following items must be submitted via the Slideroom link located at the bottom of this page:
+The following items must be submitted via Google Form:

 - Exhibition title.

-- Space preference (note: the galleries only accept proposals for Harry Wood Gallery and Step Gallery).
+- Space preference (the galleries currently only accept proposals for Harry Wood Gallery and Step Gallery).

 - 300-500 word proposal narrative (see instructions below).

 - Visual support of up to 10 images and accompanying captions (artist, title, year, medium, size).

 - Resume and/or biographical information (participating artists, curator, club/organization info).

 - Proposed gallery layouts are optional but highly recommended.